About 20% of all spinal cord injuries result in incomplete paraplegia, according to the National Spinal Cord Injury Statistical Center.

 How Long Does Recovery from Incomplete Paraplegia Take?

-It not only depends on the location and severity of your injury, but also how much effort you put into physical therapy and taking care of your health.
+Every spinal cord injury is different and has a unique recovery process.
+Not only does the location and severity of your injury affect recovery outlook, but also how much effort you put into therapy and managing secondary complications.

 Generally, the most recovery will occur within the first six months to a year following your SCI.
 After a traumatic event like spinal cord injury, the spinal cord experiences a heightened state of neuroplasticity, which makes it easier to relearn functions.